Face on a Wall

 Lost a leg, and then the other.

-His garden overran, yet he never
+Nettles overran the garden yet he never

-Lost the art of being happy.
+Lost the art of being happy,

-Bought paper, brush and oil to copy
+He still had paper, brush and oil to copy

-Constable was the Daddy of them all! he said.
+Constable was the Daddy of them all!

 I search the youthful portrait,